-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services Immunizations (continued) We also cover most other adult vaccines under our Part D prescription drug benefit.
+Refer to Chapter 6, Section 8 for additional information.
+Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets.

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance use disorder services.

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets.
+Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance use disorder services.
+Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Provider Partners Health Plans provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this

-\$1,676 deductible for each benefit period

-Days 1-60 \$0 copay for each benefit period

-Days 61-90: \$419 copay per day of each benefit period

-Days 91-150: \$838 copayment each day while using your 60 lifetime reserve days.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant services are willing to accept the Original Medicare-rap.
+You may choose to obtain transplants ant your community and you choose to obtain transplants at this \$1,676 deductible for each benefit period Days 1-60 \$0 copay for each benefit period Days 61-90: \$419 copay per day of each benefit period Days 91-150: \$838 copayment each day while using your 60 lifetime reserve days.
 After day 150: You pay all costs.
 A per admission deductible is applied once during the defined benefit period.
 Cost shares are applied starting on the first day of admission and do not include the date of discharge.

-If you get authorized inpatient care at an out-ofnetwork hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.